ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 metadata may be useful for practical deployments of Privacy Pass, Issuers must balance this against the reduction in Client privacy.

-The number of permitted metadata values often depends on deployment specific details.
+The number of permitted metadata values often depends on deployment-specific details.
 In general, limiting the amount of metadata permitted helps limit the extent to which metadata can uniquely identify individual Clients.
 Failure to bound the number of possible metadata values can therefore lead to reduction in